Fantasia 2024: A Pair of Female Filmmakers Explore Haunting Poignancy with DARKEST MIRIAM and HOLLYWOOD 90028

 Executive produced by Charlie Kaufman writer/director Naomi Jaye’s second directorial effort is a quiet and meditative exploration of grief and the incredibly complex act of trying to exist beyond it.
 Miriam is such a compelling character, full of the kind of realistic contradictions that can be found in most of society’s wounded souls.
 She’s someone who can function well enough within the walls of the library she works in, interacting with coworkers and regular patrons as if she’s someone who isn’t struggling internally.
 Yet once she leaves the safety of her domain, Miriam finds herself somewhat lost, not knowing if the outside world is one she belongs in.

-One of the most interesting traits about Miriam is the sense that she’s unable to relate or even be in the present unless she’s interacting with something tangible, namely books.
+One of the most interesting traits about Miriam is the sense that she’s unable to relate or even be in the present moment unless she’s interacting with something tangible, namely books.
 When she starts receiving the troubling, threatening letters randomly hidden within the random books she’s tasked with shelving, we not only fear for her safety, but we find ourselves shaken at realizing that the sanctity of her world has been violated.
-Jaye does a good job of balancing the dark and the light of Darkest Miriam with the main character’s romance with Janko (Tom Mercier), giving her a chance to prove to herself that she is not someone defined by the grief that has tried to hold her captive for so long.
+Jaye does a good job of balancing the dark and the light of Darkest Miriam through the main character’s romance with Janko (Tom Mercier), giving her a chance to prove to herself that she is not someone defined by the grief that has tried to hold her captive for so long.
 However, Jaye also shows that Miriam’s darkness, much like the darkness that finds so many, still lingers.

 Hollywood 90028

 A brief glimmer of hope comes in Hollywood 90028 when Mark’s murderous tendencies take a backseat once he meets Michele (Jeanette Dilger), one of the porn actresses he’s tasked with filming.
 Even though both have their respective damages (him obviously more than her), there’s the desire on both their parts to cling to each other.
 The scene where they prepare dinner is weirdly normal and even serene, while a later lovemaking sequence between the two is beautifully erotic without being needlessly explicit.
-It’s moments such as these that deceive the audience into believing they’re in a different movie altogether until the illusion inevitably disappears, culminating in one of the most breathtaking shots ever put to film in the 1970s.
+Its moments such as these that deceive the audience into believing they’re in a different movie altogether until the illusion inevitably disappears, culminating in one of the most breathtaking shots ever put to film in the 1970s.

 Several other similarities easily show themselves in watching Darkest Miriam and Hollywood 90028 unfold.
 Chief among them is the fact that these are films with people who have problems relating to the opposite sex and experience strong (and in Mark’s case, extreme) reactions to being with someone sexually.
 These are problems that are compounded by their respective struggles to reconcile the troubled family pasts that haunt both of them.
 But the biggest commonality (and by far the most compelling one) shared between Darkest Miriam and Hollywood 90028 is the fact that both feature protagonists who are pulled into dark existences by forces neither can resist nor control.

 It’s worth noting that both Darkest Miriam and Hollywood 90028 were made by female directors.
-The fact that women filmmakers are capable of crafting tales that venture into the kinds of places these movies do is no longer surprising in this day and age.
+The fact that women filmmakers are capable of crafting tales that venture into the kinds of places these movies do is far from surprising in this day and age.
 What is telling, however, is the response each work got in their respective eras.
 Hornisher’s film was written off as pure exploitation and barely seen, despite the young filmmaker having garnered attention for a series of shorts she made while at UCLA film school.
 The curiosity and determination of a cinephile in the midwest is responsible for kickstarting the film’s current restoration, which will include a proper Blu-ray release later this year.
 It’s much-deserved justice for a film and a filmmaker ignored by an industry that didn’t know what to make of her or her unconventional work.

 Previous post Two Cents Back to the Beach Month Wraps Up with CLUB DREAD